 If You Need an Individual Health Plan from BlueChoice HealthPlan

-Open Enrollment Period for 2017 coverage was between Nov.
-1, 2016 and Jan.
-31, 2017.
+Open Enrollment Period for 2018 coverage is between Nov.
+1, 2017 and Dec.
+15, 2017.
 If you missed the Open Enrollment Period, you’ll have to wait until the next year to buy a plan — unless you qualify for a Special Enrollment due to certain life changes or hardship cases.
 See if you qualify for a Special Enrollment.
 If so, you will be required to provide proper documentation before your coverage becomes effective.
 Be sure you check out all of our plans and choose the one that's right for you.
 Shopping for a BlueChoice plan is easy!

 If You Have BlueChoice Coverage Through Your Employer or Another Program